core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 }
 ~~~~

-The ".sid" file used in this example is available in {{sid-file-example}}.
+** SIDs example: **

+This example is encoded using the SIDs defined in [I.D-somaraju-core-sid] Appendix C.

 CBOR diagnostic notation: